Matthew-Rimbert/Azure-HoneyNet/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+The following table shows the metrics measured in the environment for another 24 hours, but after the applied security controls:
 <div align="center">

 #### Start Time: May 6 2024 - 6:00:00 PM